 The only way to get true, permanent hair removal at 100% is through electrology (electrolysis).
 This is an extremely tedious and long-term process, however.

 Anyone attempting to sell you ‘permanent hair removal’ with lasers or light energy is simply not being factual.
 After treatment, the hair follicles still exist in your skin, and other factors can cause re-growth in the future.
-This includes being treated too much with lasers, which can cause the reactivation of hair follicles.
+This includes being treated too much with lasers, which can cause hair follicles to reactivate.

 Why am I hairy when others are not?